barrust/pyspellchecker/README.rst

 **more likely** the correct results.

-``pyspellchecker`` supports multiple languages including English, Spanish, German, French, and Portuguese.
+``pyspellchecker`` supports multiple languages including English, Spanish, German, French, Portuguese, Arabic and Basque.
 For information on how the dictionaries were created and how they can be updated and improved, please see the **Dictionary Creation and Updating** section of the readme!